-c) Other information sources used will include the financial press, share price and other such information pertaining to the financial sector in order to establish the most robust scrutiny process on the suitability of potential investment counterparties.

-d) This Authority has defined the list of types of investment instruments that the treasury management team are authorised to use.
-There are two lists in Appendix 5.4 under the categories of 'specified' and 'non-specified' investments.

-- Specified investments are those with a high level of credit quality and subject to a maturity limit of one year or have less than a year left to run to maturity, if originally they were classified as being non-specified investments solely due to the maturity period exceeding one year. - Non-specified investments are those with less high credit quality, may be for periods in excess of one year, and/or are more complex instruments which require greater consideration by members and officers before being authorised for use.

-e) Non-specified and loan investment limits.
-The Council has determined that it will set a limit to the maximum exposure of the total treasury management investment portfolio to non-specified treasury management investments of 50%.

-f) Lending limits, (amounts and maturity), for each counterparty will be set using the criteria set out on paragraph 73.

-g) Transaction limits are set for each type of investment in 76.

-h) This Authority will set a limit for its investments which are invested for longer than 365 days, (see table at paragraph 88).

-i) Investments will only be placed with counterparties from countries with a specified minimum sovereign rating, (see paragraph 73).

-j) This Authority has engaged external consultants, (see paragraphs 21-23), to provide expert advice on how to optimise an appropriate balance of security, liquidity and yield, given the risk appetite of this Authority in the context of the expected level of cash balances and need for liquidity throughout the year.
+- b.
+Other information: ratings will not be the sole determinant of the quality of an institution; it is important to continually assess and monitor the financial sector on both a micro and macro basis and in relation to the economic and political environments in which institutions operate.
+The assessment will also take account of information that reflects the opinion of the markets.
+To achieve this consideration the Authority will engage with its advisors to maintain a monitor on market pricing such as "credit default swaps" and overlay that information on top of the credit ratings. - c.
+Other information sources used will include the financial press, share price and other such information pertaining to the financial sector in order to establish the most robust scrutiny process on the suitability of potential investment counterparties. - d.
+This Authority has defined the list of types of investment instruments that the treasury management team are authorised to use.
+There are two lists in Appendix D under the categories of 'specified' and 'non-specified' investments. - e.
+Specified investments are those with a high level of credit quality and subject to a maturity limit of one year or have less than a year left to run to maturity, if originally they were classified as being non-specified investments solely due to the maturity period exceeding one year. - f.
+Non-specified investments are those with less high credit quality, may be for periods in excess of one year, and/or are more complex instruments which require greater consideration by members and officers before being authorised for use. - g.
+Non-specified and loan investment limits.
+The Authority has determined that it will set a limit to the maximum exposure of the total treasury management investment portfolio to non-specified treasury management investments of 50%. - h.
+Lending limits, (amounts and maturity), for each counterparty will be set using the criteria set out on paragraph 80. - i.
+Transaction limits are set for each type of investment in 84. - j.
+This Authority will set a limit for its investments which are invested for longer than 365 days, (see table at paragraph 92). - k.
+Investments will only be placed with counterparties from countries with a specified minimum sovereign rating (see paragraph 84). - This Authority has engaged external consultants, (see paragraphs 20-22), to provide expert advice on how to optimise an appropriate balance of security, liquidity and yield, given the risk appetite of this Authority in the context of the expected level of cash balances and need for liquidity throughout the year.

-k) All investments will be denominated in sterling.

-l) As a result of the change in accounting standards for 2022/23 under IFRS 9, this Authority will consider the implications of investment instruments which could result in an adverse movement in the value of the amount invested and resultant charges at the end of the year to the General Fund.
-(In November 2018, the MHCLG, concluded a consultation for a temporary override to allow English local authorities time to adjust their portfolio of all pooled investments by announcing a statutory override to delay implementation of IFRS 9 for five years ending 31.3.23.
-At the current juncture it has not been determined whether a further extension to the override will be agreed by Government.

-68 However, this Authority will also pursue value for money in treasury management and will monitor the yield from investment income against appropriate benchmarks for investment performance, (see paragraph 4.5).
+- m.
+All investments will be denominated in sterling. - n.
+As a result of the change in accounting standards for 2023/24 under IFRS 9, this Authority will consider the implications of investment instruments which could result in an adverse movement in the value of the amount invested and resultant charges at the end of the year to the General Fund.
+In November 2018, the MHCLG, concluded a consultation for a temporary override to allow English local authorities time to adjust their portfolio of all pooled investments by announcing a statutory override to delay implementation of IFRS 9 for five years ending 31 March 2023.
+More recently, a further extension to the override to 31 March 2025 has been agreed by Government. - However, this Authority will also pursue value for money in treasury management and will monitor the yield from investment income against appropriate benchmarks for investment performance.
 Regular monitoring of investment performance will be carried out during the year.

-Changes in risk management policy from last year.
+Changes in risk management policy from last year

-69 The above criteria are unchanged from last year.
+73 The above criteria are unchanged from last year.